 Patient education: Tuberculosis (Beyond the Basics)

-Patient information: Supplemental oxygen on commercial airlines (Beyond the Basics)
+Patient education: Supplemental oxygen on commercial airlines (Beyond the Basics)

 Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)

-Patient information: Avoiding infections in pregnancy (Beyond the Basics)
+Patient education: Avoiding infections in pregnancy (Beyond the Basics)

-Patient information: High altitude illness (including mountain sickness) (Beyond the Basics)
+Patient education: High altitude illness (including mountain sickness) (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

 Clinical manifestations of malaria in nonpregnant adults and children

 Diseases potentially acquired by travel to Latin America and the Caribbean

 Diseases potentially acquired by travel to Southeast Asia

 Diseases potentially acquired by travel to North Africa